 – Place the slices next to each other and with a spoon drip apricot liquor on each slice.

-- With a baking brush add the chocolate on each cake slice.
-Place baking paper under each slice.
+– With a baking brush add the chocolate on each cake slice.
+Place wax paper under each slice.

 – Place the slices together again until the chocolate is soft.

-- Brush remaining chocolate all over the cake, and let it dry completely on a cooling rack.
+– Brush remaining chocolate all over the cake, and let it dry completely on a baking rack.